Marcus Semien Player Props: Rangers vs. White Sox

-On Monday, Marcus Semien (.191 on-base percentage in past 10 games, 151 points below season-long percentage) and the Texas Rangers face the Chicago White Sox, whose starting pitcher will be Tanner Banks.
-First pitch is at 8:10 PM ET.
+Marcus Semien -- with an on-base percentage of .208 in his past 10 games, 132 points lower than his season-long percentage -- will be in action for the Texas Rangers against the Chicago White Sox, with Dylan Cease on the hill, on June 20 at 8:10 PM ET.

 Marcus Semien Game Info & Props vs. the White Sox